malickabban/epic-dashboard-JB3345/README.md

 Navigate to 'frontend\next\epicdash' and run 'npm run dev' to start the frontend.
 Then to start the backend, navigate to 'backend\src\main\java\com\JD3345\backend\BackendApplication.java' and run the main method, or alternatively run the jar (backend-0.0.1-SNAPSHOT.jar) in the repo instead.

-For the sign-in page, the username is "TestDoctor" and the password is "TestPassword"
+For the sign-in page, the username is "TestDoctor" and the password is "TestPassword".